 We’ve recently revamped our Site Color tool to accommodate user requests for better customization options.
-The color wheels available within the tool are now tied to color books, allowing you to customize palettes for RefNotes, concept graphics, land use regions, and other color areas.
+The color wheels available within the tool are now tied to color books, allowing you to customize palettes for RefNotes, site development, land use regions, and other color areas.
 Take a full-color tour of the new Site Color features, and get ready to take your tones to the next level.

 Note: The following catalog of content covered in this webinar is time stamped to allow you to follow along or skip to sections of the video that are relevant to your questions.
 You can also search for content on this page using the FIND command in your browser (CTRL + F in Windows, Command + F in Mac OS.)

 - Using Color in AutoCAD

 - Site Color Wheels

 - Demonstration of Using the Land F/X Coloring Systems